US factory activity index eases off 13-1/2-year high

 Separately, the ADP National Employment Report showed private employers hired 235,000 workers last month, the most in seven months, after increasing payrolls by 110,000 jobs in September.

 The ADP report, which is jointly produced with Moody's Analytics, is not a good predictor of the private payrolls component of the employment report.
-It, however, supported expectations of a sharp rebound in employment last month after nonfarm payrolls declined by 33,000 jobs in September.
+It did, however, support expectations of a sharp rebound in employment last month after nonfarm payrolls declined by 33,000 jobs in September.

-Prices for U.S. government bonds were trading higher and the dollar rose against a basket of currencies.

-In September, investment on private construction projects fell 0.4 percent after slipping 0.1 percent in August.
-It was the third straight monthly drop in private construction outlays and reflected a 0.8 percent decline in spending on private nonresidential projects.
-Spending on nonresidential projects in September was the lowest since April 2016.

-Spending on nonresidential structures has now declined for four consecutive months.
-Spending on oil drilling has been slowing in recent months amid moderate gains in oil prices and ample crude supplies.
-Spending on residential structures was unchanged in September.
+"Hiring is strong and evidence continues to accumulate that the economy is beginning to gain momentum heading into year-end," said Steven Blitz, chief U.S. economist at TS Lombard in New York.

-The data could impact the government's gross domestic product estimate for the third quarter published last week.
-The government's advance estimate put economic growth at a 3.0 percent annualized rate in the July-September quarter, with both residential and nonresidential structures subtracting from output.
+The data poses a small upside risk to the government's gross domestic product estimate for the third quarter published last week.
+The advance estimate put economic growth at a 3.0 percent annualized rate in the July-September quarter, with both residential and nonresidential structures subtracting from output.

-In September, outlays on public construction projects jumped 2.6 percent after rising 0.7 percent in August.
-Spending on state and local government construction projects climbed 2.5 percent.
-Federal government construction spending soared 3.4 percent.